S3 method for class '`function`'

-Dispatches to a method based on the type of input (function
+Dispatches to a method based on the type of input (function, expression, or character).

 Usage